-(ii) Mandatory Deferral of Interest Payments: In addition to the right of the Issuer to defer payment of interest in accordance with Condition 5(a)(i), payments of interest on the Subordinated Notes will be mandatorily deferred on each Mandatory Interest Deferral Date and the Issuer shall not have any obligation to make such payment on that date.
+(ii) Mandatory Deferral of Interest Payments: In addition to the right of the Issuer to defer payment of interest in accordance with Condition 5(a)(i), if so specified hereon, payments of interest on the Subordinated Notes will be mandatorily deferred on each Mandatory Interest Deferral Date and the Issuer shall not have any obligation to make such payment on that date.
 The Issuer shall notify the Noteholders of any Mandatory Interest Deferral Date in accordance with Condition 5(c).